 #4 Have an inventory sheet

 Having your brides complete an inventory worksheet will do two things for you: 1) it will help you place all the décor items in the proper place and 2) it will let you know if you need to charge for additional help.
 You will want to send your Inventory Worksheet questionnaire at least 30 days before the wedding.
 This worksheet will come in handy on the day of the wedding.
 This list is only for the couple’s personal items—everything they will bring in themselves.
+Our inventory worksheet is due by the time the second phone call takes place (two to three weeks before the wedding).
+When it comes your client’s wedding inventory sheet, detailed descriptions should be included so there won’t be any confusion on the day of the wedding about how they want these items set up.

 Last Words on Wedding Inventory